1. Home

 Contribution Margin Calculator

-Calculate contribution margin per unit, contribution margin percentage, and break-even units.
-Built for Shopify Plus and DTC brands who need real unit economics.
+Calculate contribution margin per unit, CM %, and break-even units instantly.
+Free tool built for Shopify Plus and mid-market DTC brands.
+Updated 2026.

 Calculator